‘The Young And The Restless’ Star Camryn Grimes Makes A Cry For Help

 Fans know and love Camryn Grimes for her portrayal of Mariah Copeland on The Young and the Restless.
-Before she came back to Genoa City, Grimes also portrayed Sharon and Nick’s late daughter Cassie Newman.
+Before she came back to Genoa City, Grimes also portrayed Sharon and Nick’s late daughter, Cassie Newman.

 Now the Daytime Emmy Award-winning beauty took to Twitter with a cry for help that many pet lovers will understand.

-Grimes tweeted, “I love my animals, but there are times I greatly miss sleeping without three furry butts pressed against me.”
-The actress continued, “Help me.
+“I love my animals, but there are times I greatly miss sleeping without three furry butts pressed against me,” Grimes tweeted.
+“Help me.
 I’m a prisoner in my own bed.”

 Followers instantly responded because they understand her pain.
 In addition to supportive comments, many people also tweeted adorable photos of their own furry family members, which almost certainly helped entertain Grimes while she remained trapped in bed by her three sleepy pets.
 Unfortunately, many people said they were unable to send help because they found themselves in the same trapped position.

-One follower named Lola replied, “Doesn’t matter how big the bed is either.
+“Doesn’t matter how big the bed is either.
 They always have to be touching you.
-But whenever I lay my head on my dog’s bed, she tries to drag it away.”
+But whenever I lay my head on my dog’s bed, she tries to drag it away,” one follower replied.

 Pets aren’t always fair about sharing their items because what’s theirs is theirs and what’s their owners’ is also theirs.